 - Make sure you have every object assigned to a Style.
 You can find locally styled objects using BaseElements or Inspector Pro.
 In BaseElements, it’s found as a Performance Alert on the object.

 - FileMaker 12 can read but not edit custom themes.
-So don’t make a custom theme in FileMaker 13 or 14 and then try and edit those layouts in layout mode in FileMaker 12.
+So don’t make a custom theme in FileMaker 13 or later and then try and edit those layouts in layout mode in FileMaker 12.
 Because it’s a feature that it doesn’t understand, FileMaker 12 will revert all your changes and your hard work will be lost, even if you reopen it in FileMaker 13 or higher.
 Ideally, migrate away from FileMaker 12 completely if possible.